Whether he’s launching tape-measure home runs or mowing down hitters on the mound, Shohei Ohtani has redefined what’s possible in baseball.

 Record Sale: $312,000 (graded PSA 9) – December 2021.

-Even without a Gem Mint grade, the extreme rarity and significance of this one helped it sell for big money during the early peak of Ohtani-mania.
+Even without a Gem Mint grade, the extreme rarity and rookie-card status helped it sell for big money during the early peak of Ohtani-mania.

 When this Orange parallel of the Rookie Autographs Ohtani card from 2018 Bowman Chrome sold for over half a million dollars, it became his most expensive baseball card sale of all time.